Free Protestant Episcopal Church: Description

-The Free Protestant Episcopal Church (The Anglican Free Communion) is one of the oldest Anglican Communions in existence and is constituted by a large group of Anglicans of all varieties of churchmanship from Anglo-Catholic (High Church), Evangelical (Low Church), Latitudinarian (Broad Church), Charismatic and Liberal.
+The Free Protestant Episcopal Church (FPEC) is one of the oldest existing Anglican Communions and is composed of a large group of Anglicans faithful to the original model of Anglicanism as a middle way between the extremes of Catholicism and Protestantism, being A Church of Protestant Principle and Catholic Substance.

-All of the Provinces of the Communion are autonomous, comprising self-governing churches and families of churches around the world.
+All of the Member Churches of the Communion are autonomous, comprising self-governing churches and families of churches around the world.

 As at 2016, Richard Arthur Palmer is the Primus.
 Richard Arthur Palmer was consecrated in the Liberal Catholic Church in 1997.
 He has subsequently been involved in the Reformed Liberal Catholic Church (Old Catholic), the Society for Independent Christian Ministry, the Open Episcopal Church and the United Episcopal Church.
 He was one of the founders of the Open Episcopal Church and for a five-year term he was its primate.

 The Free Protestant Episcopal Church is a communion of free Anglican churches around the world, living an Anglican reconciliation and unity.